MetatoGithub/MetatoGithub/README.md

-# 💫 About Me:
+# About Me:
 Hi!
-I'm **Metatobac**. <br>I'm a French student who likes coding, gaming and procrastinating. <br>I mainly use this Github for personal projects or school work.
+I'm **Metatobac**. <br>I'm a French student who likes coding, gaming and procrastinating. <br>I mainly use Github for personal projects or school work.

 ## Socials: